cninja/pEigthP/README.md

 ```
 *Control flow: `if try throw do unless`
 **`if` can take 2 or 3 parameters.
 The first parameter is the test: if it evaluates to true (using PHP's definition of true) then the 2nd parameter is evaluated and returned, otherwise the 3rd parameter is evaluated and returned (or null if no 3rd parameter is passed).
 **`unless` is the opposite of `if`.
-When the first parameter evaluates to false, the 2nd parameter is evaluated and returend, otherwise the 3rd parameter is evaluated and returned (or null if no 3rd parameter is passed).
+When the first parameter evaluates to false, the 2nd parameter is evaluated and returned, otherwise the 3rd parameter is evaluated and returned (or null if no 3rd parameter is passed).
 **`try` and `throw` allow exceptions to be thrown and caught. `try` supports a finally block:
 ```
 (echo (try (+ 1 1)